 How many payments does my note need before a buyer will purchase it?

 Most institutional buyers require a minimum of 6–12 consecutive on-time payments (seasoning) before they will bid.
 Many prefer 24+ months for standard pricing.
 Notes with less than 6 months of seasoning face a much thinner buyer pool and deeper discounts.
-Some buyers will purchase unseasoned notes at a significant discount if the LTV and borrower credit profile are strong.
+Some buyers purchase unseasoned notes at a significant discount if the LTV and borrower credit profile are strong.

 Does the state where the property is located affect what my note is worth?

 Yes.
 Buyers apply a risk premium to notes secured by property in judicial foreclosure states with long timelines—some states average over 1,100 days from default to foreclosure completion.
 That timeline represents carrying cost risk that buyers price into their offers.
-Notes in non-judicial states with efficient foreclosure processes typically face a smaller collateral-risk discount.
+Notes in non-judicial states with efficient foreclosure processes face a smaller collateral-risk discount.
 ATTOM Q4 2024 reports a 762-day national average.

 Can I sell only part of my seller-financed note instead of the whole thing?

 Yes.
 A partial note purchase allows you to sell a defined number of future payments to a buyer while retaining the remaining payment stream.
 This is a common strategy for note holders who need immediate liquidity but want to preserve long-term income.
-Partials are typically priced at a steeper per-payment discount than full note sales because the buyer holds a subordinate or split payment position.
+Partials are priced at a steeper per-payment discount than full note sales because the buyer holds a subordinate or split payment position.

 Does professional loan servicing actually increase what I get when I sell my note?